falcosecurity/falco-website/content/en/docs/outputs/channels.md

   program: "xargs -I {} aws --region ${region} sns publish --topic-arn ${falco_sns_arn} --message {}"
 ```

-When `keep_alive` is set to false (default value), for each alert falco will run the program `mail -s ...` and write the alert to the program.
+When `keep_alive` is set to `false` (default value), for each alert Falco will run the program `mail -s ...` and write the alert to the program.
 The program is run via a shell, so it's possible to specify a command pipeline if you wish to add additional formatting.

-If `keep_alive` is set to true, before the first alert falco will spawn the program and write the alert.
+If `keep_alive` is set to `true`, before the first alert Falco will spawn the program and write the alert.
 The program pipe will be kept open for subsequent alerts.
 Output is buffered and will be flushed only on close.
-(This can be changed with --unbuffered).
+(This can be changed with the `--unbuffered` command line option).

 {{% alert title="Controlling the program output" color="primary" %}}
-The program spawned by falco is in the same process group as falco and will receive all signals that falco receives.
-If you want to, say, ignore SIGTERM to allow for a clean shutdown in the face of buffered outputs, you must override the signal handler yourself.
+The program spawned by Falco is in the same process group as Falco and will receive all signals that Falco receives.
+If you want to, say, ignore `SIGTERM` to allow for a clean shutdown in the face of buffered outputs, you must override the signal handler yourself.
 \
-As of Falco 0.10.0, falco will close and reopen its file output when signaled with `SIGUSR1`.
+As of Falco `0.10.0`, Falco will close and reopen its file output when signaled with `SIGUSR1`.
 {{% /alert %}}

 ### Example 1: Posting to a Slack Incoming Webhook

-If you'd like to send falco notifications to a slack channel, here's the required configuration to massage the JSON output to a form required for the slack webhook endpoint:
+If you'd like to send Falco notifications to a slack channel, here's the required configuration to massage the JSON output to a form required for the slack webhook endpoint:

 ```yaml
 # Whether to output events in json or text